In the US, where rape happens determines if it’s a crime!

 Alabama– ***** Sexual Misconduct when consent is obtained by any fraud or artifice.
 A Class A misdemeanor.

 Arizona– Fraud in the factum (nature of the act)

 California– *** Fraud in the factum (nature of the act).
 Governor Jerry Brown recently signed “Yes Means Yes” into law.
 This legislation states that affirmative permission must be unambiguous.
 Question- How can an offender, who knows they are lying, perceive the victim’s agreement to be unambiguous?
-California passed changes to their “rape” law in 2013 making certain types of rape by fraud illegal.
+California passed changes to their “rape” law in 2013 making certain types of rape by fraud illegal, but not all.

-District of Columbia (DC)- Even their misdemeanor on sexual abuse fails to cover sexual assault by fraud.
-They substitute “consent” for “permission.”
+District of Columbia (DC)- Even their misdemeanor on sexual abuse fails to cover all causes.
+They use the term permission as a substitute for consent.
 “Whoever engages in a sexual act or sexual contact with another person and who should have knowledge or reason to know that the act was committed without that other person’s permission, shall be imprisoned for not more than 180 days and, in addition, may be fined in an amount not more than the amount set forth in § 22-3571.01.”

 Florida– Consent must be “intelligent and knowing.”
 Florida refers to sex crimes as sexual battery.
 Although no specific law on rape by fraud, their language seems promising if a victim pursues such a charge.
 See post for further information.

 Hawaii– No provisions for rape by fraud.
 Statutes protect against sexual acts recklessly achieved by “complusion,” which includes coercion, the threat of harm, or sexual contact achieved through the abuse of authority.
 “Peeping” under trespass is a fourth degree offense.